wongnai/eastern/README.md

 Supplied `image_tag` is available in the template as `${IMAGE_TAG}`.

 ## Plugin
 Eastern is extensible.
 We use Eastern plugins ourselves.
-The API docs is available on [Read the Docs](https://eastern.readthedocs.io/en/latest/).
+The API docs is available on [Read the Docs](https://eastern-v2.readthedocs.io/en/latest/).

 ## License
+(C) 2019 Seehait Chockthanyawat
-(C) 2017 Wongnai Media Co, Ltd.
+Originally by 2017 Wongnai Media Co, Ltd.

 Eastern is licensed under [MIT License](LICENSE)